UBC-LA-Hackathon/student-dashboard/5-Create-Advanced-Data-Viz.md

 Let's create some additional features for the heatmap.

 #### Intermediate
-* Create a dropdown that allows users to select what course they want to see the heatmap for.
 * Change color scheme of heatmap.
 * Add a legend to the heatmap showing how many posts each shade of blue represents.
 * When a cell in the heatmap is hovered, display a count of the number of posts.